EvShaw/seeker/README.md

    This full stack application is being built, live and publicly.
 It is not finished and will be hosted once completed.

-  The Hit List is a tool designed to help job seekers manage their network as they seek out and navigate through the process of obtaining the job of their choosing.
+  Seeker is a tool designed to help job seekers manage their network as they seek out and navigate through the process of obtaining the job of their choosing.
   <br />
-  Store, grow, and manage the list of companies you want while tracking contacts, communication, and follow ups to help you network your way passed modern day gatekeepers.
+  Store, grow, and manage the list of companies you want while tracking contacts, communication, and follow ups to help you network your way through an evolved process with precision.
   <br />
   <a href="https://github.com/EvShaw/theHitList"><strong>Explore the docs »</strong></a>
   <br />